brexhq/bazel-kotlin-vscode-extension/README.md

 ## TODO

-- [ ] Add hover support to show docstrings.
-- [ ] Single-test support to run tests.
 - [ ] Some more performance improvements to the completions.
+- [ ] Improve performance with large files and especially with growing symbol index.
 - [ ] Release pipeline and version the extension.

 ## Configuration options

 - `brex.kotlinLanguageServer.enabled`: Whether to enable the language server.
 - `brex.kotlinLanguageServer.languageServerVersion`: The version of the language server to use.
-Defaults to `v0.0.1-rc` for now.
+Defaults to `v1.3.14-bazel` for now.
 - `brex.kotlinLanguageServer.jvmOpts`: The JVM options to use when starting the language server.